Calinou/GDevelop-website/README.md

 GDevelop website
 ===

-This is the website for [GDevelop](http://www.compilgames.net), the open source game creator requiring no programming skills.
+This is the repository for the new website for **[GDevelop](http://www.compilgames.net)**, the open source game creator requiring no programming skills.

 Any contribution, design or wording enhancements is welcome!
+Open issues if you having anything to say or, even better, submit a pull request.
+You can also discuss with the community on **[GDevelop forums](http://forum.compilgames.net)**.

 ## Development